craigsdennis/python-repl-workers-containers/truth-window/front-end-prompt.md

 Can you help me build out a very simple tailwind based front end that hits those endpoints?

 You can remove any current styling and go for your own.

+## Better Terminal
+Okay on the Websocket front-end can I use a terminal that let's me just type in and send over websocket on enter.
+It should feel like the Python REPL.│